The Darkest Minds: Production

 On September 15, 2014, it was announced that 20th Century Fox had bought the film rights to Alexandra Bracken's young adult novel The Darkest Minds, the first book in her The Darkest Minds series.
 Shawn Levy would produce the film along with Dan Levine and Dan Cohen through his 21 Laps Entertainment, while the television writer Chad Hodge was hired to write the adaptation.
 On July 12, 2016, it was reported that animation director Jennifer Yuh Nelson had been hired to direct the film, and it would be her first live-action project.

 Casting

-On September 26, 2016, Amandla Stenberg joined the film to play the lead role of Ruby Daly, a 15-year-old girl who runs away from her government camp and joins a group of teens.
-On January 17, 2017, it was reported that newcomer Harris Dickinson had signed on to play Liam, who also develops superpowers surviving the disease.
+On September 26, 2016, Amandla Stenberg joined the film to play the lead role of Ruby Daly.
+On January 17, 2017, it was reported that newcomer Harris Dickinson had signed on to play Liam.
 In February 2017, Miya Cech was cast as Zu in her film debut, and Skylan Brooks was cast as Chubs.
-In March 2017, Mandy Moore was cast to play Cate, a doctor and member of an organization who is fighting against the government, and Patrick Gibson was cast as Clancy Gray, the president's son, whose posters are all over the camp for being “cured” of his powers.
-He also has the power of telepathy.
+In March 2017, Mandy Moore was cast to play Cate, a doctor and member of an organization who is fighting against the government, and Patrick Gibson was cast as Clancy Gray.
 Gwendoline Christie was also cast in the film to play a bounty hunter of teens who escape from the camp.
-In April 2017, Golden Brooks joined the film to play Ruby’s mother.
+In April 2017, Golden Brooks joined the film to play Ruby's mother.